Financial-Times/dotcom-page-kit/packages/anvil-server-react-renderer/readme.md

 renderer.createHandler(component)
 ```

-A [Route handler] (also known as controller or route callback) is a function which handles requests to routes registered with your Express application.
+A [Route handler] (also known as a controller or route callback) is a function which handles requests to routes registered with your Express application.
 This module can dynamically generate route handlers which renders a component and sends the result as a response.

 ```js
 const HomeComponent = require('../views/home.jsx')